idefix-code/idefix/doc/source/programmingguide.rst

 of inputs and outputs, initialisation and allocation, MPI data exchanges.
 The device is usually an accelerator (e.g. a GPU) and is actually performing the computation (or most of it).

-Note that while *Idefix* assumes there is a host and a device, they can be the same physical machine (think of the code running only on your laptop CPU).
+Note that while *Idefix* assumes there is a host and a device, they can be the same processing unit (think of the code running only on your laptop CPU).
 In this case, Kokkos performs several optimisations, so that everything effectively runs on the host smoothly.